-- the production of an effective Five Year Financial Strategy which is supported by annual service planning and related budget setting on the most prudent principles. - the mature corporate risk assessment processes in place - the investments made and continuing to be made on capital and asset infrastructure - Investing unused Balances to fund Capital investment to minimise need for borrowing - Full business appraisals for every financial investment - Agreeing a new policy for recruitment that requires a full business case to be completed prior to proceeding to recruit to a vacancy for CMT approval.
+- the production of an effective Five Year Financial Strategy which is supported by annual service planning and related budget setting on the most prudent principles. - A fundamental review of General and Earmarked Reserves, benchmarked against other CFAs against all corporate risks as reported to the Fire Authority. - An effective Treasury Management Strategy which is sensitive the current adverse economic conditions and financial markets. - the mature corporate risk assessment processes in place - the investments made and continuing to be made on capital and asset infrastructure - Investing unused Reserves to fund Capital investment to minimise need for borrowing - Full business appraisals for every financial investment - Requiring CMT approval based upon a full business cases prior to proceeding to recruit to a vacancy.